Connect with others who understand.

 Hemophilia A and B follow an X-linked recessive pattern of inheritance.
 This pattern means that all males who inherit the gene will develop the disease, and all of their female children will be carriers of the gene.

 Females who are carriers of the gene don’t usually have symptoms.
-The children of carriers have a 50-50 chance of inheriting the gene.
-Some female carriers of hemophilia genes can develop mild disease, but females typically only develop hemophilia if they inherit two copies of the mutated gene (one from each parent).
+The children of carriers have a 50/50 chance of inheriting the gene.
+Some female carriers of hemophilia genes can develop mild disease, but females typically only develop disease if they inherit two copies of the mutated gene (one from each parent) or if one of their X chromosomes becomes randomly inactivated, leaving only one functional X chromosome.

-Rarer types of hemophilia and related bleeding disorders, such as von Willebrand disease, follow different patterns of inheritance that can cause disease in both males and females.
+Rarer types of hemophilia and related bleeding disorders, such as von Willebrand disease, follow different patterns of inheritance.

 Spontaneous Mutations